maxmind/ccfd-api-perl/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2015 by MaxMind, Inc..
+This software is Copyright (c) 2015 by MaxMind, Inc..

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This is free software, licensed under:

+    The GNU General Public License, Version 2, June 1991